gcgc100/mydotfiles/README.md

 ## tmux plugin install
-apt-get install xsel on Linux or brew install reattach-to-user-clipboard on OS-X Inside tmux press **C-prefix I** to install plugins
+apt-get install xsel on Linux or brew install reattach-to-user-clipboard on OS-X Inside tmux press **C-prefix I** to install plugins Install.sh will install tmux plugin automatically.

 Dependencies: xclip, xsel

 # Features:
 * Automatically check update on github.
 Run git command in .zshrc to pull latest update.

-* Use git submodule to auto download vim plugins.
+# Solved Problems:
+Q: How enable python3 in vim
+A: Rebuild the vim.
+    * Mac: brew install vim --with-python3

 #TODO
-* How enable python3 in vim (mac, ubuntu)
+* Auto update can not config itself in install.sh